okaakshay/Predict-EPL-Soccer-Results-Using-Machine-Learning/README.md

 For a base benchmark, a naive prediction model was created which predicts each class with 33.33% rate.
 The accuracy of this model on the full dataset comes out to be around 32%.

-For the 'gold standard' benchmark, 10 years worth of odds data was collected for Bet365, Bet&Win and Ladbrokes.
+For the 'gold standard' benchmark, 10 years worth of odds data was collected for leading betting websites - Bet365, Bet&Win and Ladbrokes.
 Data source was http://www.football-data.co.uk/englandm.php.
 The average accuracy of their predictions is around 54%.

 The xG predictions mentioned earlier are not used for benchmarking because their input data comes from in-game actions and it is used more for post game evaluations.